simetenn/uncertainpy/docs/source/examples/hodgkin_huxley.rst

-We can now use polynomial chaos expansions with point collocation to calculate the uncertainty and sensitivity of the model:
+We can now use polynomial chaos expansions with point collocation to calculate the uncertainty and sensitivity of the model.
+We also set the seed to easier be able to reproduce the result.

 .. literalinclude:: ../../../examples/valderrama/uq_valderrama.py
     :language: python
-    :lines: 30-33
+    :lines: 30-34

 The complete code for the uncertainty quantification and sensitivity becomes: